 Each qualification is different but follows a similar structure.
 Qualifications are made up of a number of different sections which focus on different areas required to complete to ensure that as a coach, you are able and effective in your delivery.

 Q: WHAT DO I GET WHEN I QUALIFY?

 Depending on your qualification, generally you will get the following:

 - A nationally recognised qualification

-- Learners completing a Level 1 or Level 2 course will be offered the opportunity to undertake an Enhanced DBS Disclosure in connection with coach licensing.
-DBS checking is NOT required in order to pass the course, and application details are normally supplied to Learners with their qualification certificate.
+- Learners completing a Level 1 or Level 2 course will be provided with the means to undertake an appropriate Enhanced DBS Disclosure in connection with coach licensing.
+DBS checking is NOT required in order to pass the course, but application details are now supplied to Learners in the weeks before their selected course.

 Q: WHAT JOB CAN I DO WHEN I QUALIFY?

 The Level 1 qualification is a generic award and qualifies you as an assistant or support coach who can plan, deliver, and review angling coaching activities.
 You will be able to work under the guidance of a Level 2 angling coach.
 You can apply to become a Licensed Level 1 Coach.

 The Level 2 qualification qualifies you to become an independent coach who can plan, deliver and review linked and progressive angling sessions.
 It can be taken by anyone over the age of 18 who has completed and passed a Level 1 coaching qualification and has some experience of angling.
 You can apply to become a Licensed Level 2 Coach.

 Please note that holding a coaching qualification or becoming licensed does not guarantee opportunities for employment, whether paid or voluntary.